wafflecomposite/LemnisGateSalvageOps/README.md

 - Move the contents of the archive to the folder of game (to the root one that contains `LemnisGate.exe`), agree to replace the files

 Target game version: `1.3.26342`.
 We don't expect further updates, but if your Steam version of the game differs from this one, chances are the developers are intentionally trying to break this patch and changes may be required.
-If your version of the game is different, please let me know through `Issues` about.
+If your version of the game is different, please let me know about it through `Issues` tab at the top of the page.

 ## Usage
 ### Steam P2P: